UD-Game-Development-Club/docs/docs/constitution.md

 ## Article VIII: Ratification

-This constitution was approved by the organization’s members on `TBD`.
+This constitution was approved by the organization and its members on `TBD`.

 President: